sanjamkhera/Warehouse-Operations/README.md

 Overview
 --------
 ### About
-- The project is an event-driven simulation program for a fictional company.
 - The program simulates the business operations for a warehouse of an Online store.
 - Focusing on order processing, shipping, penalties for late deliveries, and workforce management.
 - The model involves selling products with a 50% profit margin and offering two classes of customers: